 Overview of the scheme

-The Energy Savings Scheme reduces electricity consumption in NSW by creating financial incentives to invest in energy savings activities
+The Energy Savings Scheme reduces energy consumption in NSW by creating financial incentives to invest in energy savings activities

 Lifecycle of an energy savings certificate